 Combining TCAs and MAOIs serves as a good teaching example to illustrate some key points.
 These two classes can be safely co-administered, except for clomipramine and imipramine which have significant potency as SRIs.
 It is only SRIs that are a problem — nothing else.

 Incidentally, I must mention here that there is no sound evidence that the order in which MAOIs/TCAs are given, if used in combined treatment, makes any difference to side-effects or safety.
-That notion was a speculation that was contained in one of the case reports in the early 1960s.
-This has become established in the literature to a degree that facts do not support.
+That notion was pure speculation contained in one of the reports in the 1960s.
+This became established in the literature with no facts to support it, promulgated by ‘ignorant experts’.

 There continues to be a great deal of misinformation about combining drugs in the psychiatric literature, and as above, it is often without a factual or even a theoretical basis.
 Some recent examples of one or two basic errors are in a paper by Palaniyappan et al. that was specifically directed at professional education for specialists .
 I published a response to that .
 Anyone interested can read the relevant material, including the authors’ response to my criticisms, but I do not particularly recommend that as a good use of your time. [link to free pdfs in the references below].